Misaka-0x447f/nanopool-status.monitor/README.md

 ![image](https://user-images.githubusercontent.com/15797507/31890671-838443dc-b836-11e7-97b1-976ad1a6d49d.png)

-an ETH/ETC/XMR/ZEC monitor that could be run on windows phone(with edge).
+an ETH/ETC/XMR/ZEC(nanopool) mining monitor that could be run on any phone that support morden browser.

 ## env requirement
 php 7.1